jclgoodwin/dns/README.md

-This is my DNS configuration for various domain names, using [DNSControl](https://stackexchange.github.io/dnscontrol/) which is rather great.

-Eventually I want to use multiple providers because why not.
+I use [DNSControl](https://stackexchange.github.io/dnscontrol/) to manage my DNS records, and this is my configuration for that.